 Burklund is charged with second degree murder in his wife's death.

 According to court documents, Burklund showed signs of paranoia leading up to the murder of Bettina Burklund.

-Accused killer Kent Burklund thought his wife was part of a gang that was poisoning him and keeping him under surveillance according to court documents filed on April 29.
+Court documents, filed on April 29, show that Burklund thought Bettina was part of a gang that was poisoning him and keeping him under surveillance.

 A search warrant affidavit shows police searched his home looking for illegal drugs, poisons and recording devices.
 The document details an interview with Burklund and an investigator where Burklund said he was the victim of his wife Bettina and other members of what he described as the "white collar" gang.
 Burklund told police the group, including Bettina Burklund, put date rape drugs into his drinks, gave him meth and poisoned him.

 Burklund also believed he was under surveillance by the group who, he claimed, put cameras throughout his home to watch him.
 Burklund also told police he thought these acts had been going on for several years.
 The documents also show Burklund tried to get help from his family, but they didn't believe him.